monome/docs/norns/scripting.md

 ## norns studies

-comprehensive tutorials on individual elements of the norns ecosystem. through these resources, you'll learn how to translate your musical ideas into Lua scripts and how to extend those scripts to speak with all kinds of friends.
+Comprehensive tutorials on individual elements of the norns ecosystem.
+Through these resources, you'll learn how to translate your musical ideas into Lua scripts and how to extend those scripts to speak with all kinds of friends.

 ### core concepts: